nemisj/docs/cv.md

 Bachelor of Computer Science, (2008).

-Major: “Information and Communucation technology”
+*Major*: “Information and Communucation technology”

-Minor: "Technical Computer Science"
+*Minor*: "Technical Computer Science"

 At the The Hague University of Applied Sciences I've got two directions of the education - major and minor.
 Both educations were centered around Computer Science, though each got its own level of responsibility.